zzzprojects/docs/eval-expression.net/pages/getting-started/overview.md

 - LINQ Methods
 - Method Overloads

-The library also has multiple built-in logic, for example calling the `ToList` method automatically when the return type is currently an `IEnumerable,` but a list is expected or some new keywords such as `break all` that will break all loops.
+The library also has multiple built-in logic.
+For example, the library automatically calls the `ToList` method when the return type is an `IEnumerable,` but the return expected is a list.

+Also, some new useful keywords, such as `break all` has been added.
+All loops will be `break` instead of only the current loop.

 ## Is C# Eval Expression free?

-The C# Eval Expression is free for up to 50 characters or any LINQ Dynamic methods.
+Yes and no. The C# Eval Expression is free up to 50 characters or when using any [LINQ Dynamic](/my-first-linq-dynamic) methods.

-For commercial usage, we recommend always purchasing a license.
+For commercial usage, we recommend always [purchasing](/pricing) a license.

 ## Conclusion

-In this overview, we have not seen much but don't worry.
-Some step-by-step tutorials will help you get started and let you know more about how the C# Eval Expression library could help you in your current project:
+In this getting started, we just learned the base of what is an expression evaluator and how to use it.

+For developers that want to know more about our C# Eval Expression library or even those that already understand how to use it, we highly recommend reading and completing all of our getting started sections:

 - [My First Evaluation](/my-first-evaluation)
 - [My First Compilation](/my-first-compilation)